A Better Place to Be: Story

 The next day, the little man watches her sleep and leaves early so he can return and surprise her with breakfast.
 When he returns, he finds she has gone, leaving behind a "six word letter, saying 'It's time that I moved on.'"

 After the little man's story, the tearful waitress tells him she wishes that she too were beautiful so she could go home with the little man.
 He responds to the waitress a "crooked grin", finishes his drink, and acknowledges their shared loneliness by repeating the song's first refrain.
 He says if she wants him to go home with her "that's alright with [him]" implying he will go home with her.

-Although Harry often wrote songs about his own life experiences, it is not known if the "early morning bar room" or factory in Watertown actually existed or does today.